In love? In lust? Mr. Right or Right Now? No matter… make Valentine’s Day unforgettable by enjoying a little history and a lot of beauty…

 Then, walk hand-in-hand down Fifth Avenue and pop into see the cherubs on The Sherry-Netherland lobby ceiling before arriving at the iconic Rainbow Room at the top of the Rock!
 The Rainbow Room is the apex New York City’s glamour and the place for great 3D activities: drinks, dinner & dancing.
 As part of a major renovation guided by Gabellini Sheppard Associates, EverGreene provided wall coverings and straight painting, installed metallic finishes on walls and ceilings, including gilding and a bas relief wall treatment.
 Its legendary dance floor, has been restored through a modern lens to once again embody the glamour and elegance reflective of its rich history.

 Take in a “Wicked” Valentine’s show at The Pantages Theater, one of the most beautiful entertainment venues in Los Angeles.
 As host to the most spectacular shows on the national Broadway circuit, it’s a must for creating a night to remember.
 EverGreene restored the Art Deco ornament in the ceiling and walls of the 1930’s theater as well as 85,000 sf of metal leafing (gold, silver, copper and bronze) in the auditorium ceiling and theater lobby.

 Visit the Polo Lounge at the Beverly Hills Hotel for post-performance tête-à-tête.
 The Polo Lounge has wined and dined Hollywood’s greatest stars throughout its history.
-It recently underwent renovation under the guide of designer Adam Tihany, but with the historic color scheme and other decorative elements intact, the revitalized look pays homage to the classic design.
+It recently underwent renovation under the guide of designer Adam Tihany, but with the historic color scheme and other decorative elements intact, the revitalized look.